No copyright infringement intended

-Angelo looked at his mother with a smirk, "It's gonna be a really short tour, mamma, so I'll only charge him two cents, ok?"
+Angelo looked at his mother with a smirk, "It's gonna be a really short tour, mama, so I'll only charge him two cents, ok?"

 Mrs. Di Marco made a grab at the stove where a crockery pot containing a collection of wooden spoons sat.

 "Run!"
 Angelo laughed as he grabbed Amadeo's hand and pulled him into the room to the left of the stove.
-He glanced back over his shoulder as though expecting his mother to really pursue them into the room and grinned at 'Deo.
+He glanced back over his shoulder as though expecting his mother to really pursue them and grinned at 'Deo.

-It was a very small room, the outside wall was almost completely taken up by large windows that overlooked the lowest garden and also gave a fantastic view of the city below.
+It was a very small room, the outside wall was almost completely taken up by large windows.
+One that overlooked the lowest garden and one that offered a fantastic view of the city below.
 'Deo's eyes went wide and he moved aside a stack of books before he knelt on the couch that sat beneath them and leaned closer to the windows to get a better view.
 "Angelo, this is amazing!
 You can see practically the entire city from here!"

 "We're down in a kind of valley so it's harder to get reception down here, but we manage to get a few channels?"
 Angelo explained.